ymyex/whatsapp-mcp/README.md

 - **get_message_context**: Retrieve context around a specific message
 - **send_message**: Send a WhatsApp message to a specified phone number or group JID
 - **send_file**: Send a file (image, video, raw audio, document) to a specified recipient
-- **send_audio_message**: Send an audio file as a WhatsApp voice message
+- **send_audio_message**: Send an audio file as a WhatsApp voice message (requires the file to be an .ogg opus file or ffmpeg must be installed)

-### Media Sending Requirements
+### Media Sending Features

-- For **send_audio_message**: If you're sending files that aren't already in OGG Opus format, you need to install FFmpeg on your system.
-The tool uses FFmpeg to convert audio files to the required format for WhatsApp voice messages.
+The MCP server supports sending various media types to your WhatsApp contacts:

+- **Images, Videos, Documents**: Use the `send_file` tool to share any supported media type.
+- **Voice Messages**: Use the `send_audio_message` tool to send audio files as playable WhatsApp voice messages.
+  - For optimal compatibility, audio files should be in `.ogg` Opus format.
+  - With FFmpeg installed, the system will automatically convert other audio formats (MP3, WAV, etc.) to the required format.
+  - Without FFmpeg, you can still send raw audio files using the `send_file` tool, but they won't appear as playable voice messages.

 ## Technical Details